 Once you have the working URL to your tour, you have to integrate it into your website.

 The recommended integration is by using an iFrame, so you would use this code and place it on your webpage:

-where “subdomain” is the subdomain that has been setup to access your vortual tour, “800” is the desired width and “500” is the desired height of the embedded tour (these can be modified as needed).
+where “yourdomain” is the URL to your Virtual Tour, “800” is the desired width and “500” is the desired height of the embedded tour (these can be modified as needed).

 For example – see below for an embedded Virtual Tour, or a Link like this will run the Tour directly from a Web Browser : http://lescapade.panoview.com.au